jacklukem/USBOpenCoreAPFSloader/README.md

 External USB version of the OpenCoreAPFSloader for any unsupported Catalina and BigSur EFI Mac

+*Added two new versions to spoof to a BigSur supported Mac in order to get OTA updates*

 to detect any HFS, APFS, APFS dmg, ramdisk and hidden apple volumes from any unsupported Catalina and BigSur Mac

 to load any stock macOS Recovery, macOS installer, and macOS patched installation also from external usb devices